windytan/darc2json/README.md

 # darc2json

-darc2json is a DARC demodulator for Linux/macOS.
+darc2json is a proof-of-concept DARC demodulator for Linux/macOS.
 It takes an FM multiplex signal as input, in raw PCM format, and outputs line-delimited JSON messages.
 It was designed to be used with the RTL-SDR tool `rtl_fm`, but it can read any FM multiplex signals.

 The default input sample rate is 228 kHz.